-QUANTITATIVE ANALYSIS (2) LABORATORY F/Odd Years
+QUANTITATIVE ANALYSIS (2) LABORATORY F/Odd Years CH330L is the laboratory portion of CH330 and MUST be

 CH330L is the laboratory portion of CH330 and MUST be taken concurrently.
 The course consists of six hours of laboratory work per week.
 Corequisite: CH330